gompertzmakeham/hazardrates/documentation/tableaupublicstopgap.md

     * `[statistic_hazardratelower]`
     * `[statistic_hazardrateupper]`
     * `[variable_hazardraterecommended]`
-10. In `hazardratespublic.twb` create a new live connection to the `hazardrates` table named `hazardratespublic`, ensuring that the `Initial SQL...` opens a parallel session.
+10. Create a new live connection to the `hazardrates` table named `hazardratespublic`, ensuring that the `Initial SQL...` opens a parallel session.

 ```SQL